runVprog/Hello-Microverse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my Mentor in Microverse--Samuel Takyi for spending time to help me when I get stuck.
-And my fellow Microverse classmate--Peter Yeung; Nelly Telly and Riley Manda--my Learnig Partners for helping me at times despite his busy schedule to get things done too.
+I would like to thank my Microverse mentor, Samuel Takyi, for taking the time to help me when I get stuck.
+I would also like to thank my fellow Microverse classmate, Peter Yeung, and my learning partners, Nelly Telly and Riley Manda, for helping me at times despite their busy schedules.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>